normen/homebridge-landroid/README.md

  - `email` eMail for your Worx account
  - `pwd` Password for your Worx account
  - `rainsensor` Adds an additional "Leak" sensor for rain detection
+ - `homesensor` Adds an additional "Home" sensor for home detection
  - `partyswitch` Adds an additional "PartyMode" switch to temporarily disable the schedule
  - `reload` Clears all mowers in HomeKit and reloads them from the cloud, default `false`
  - `cloud` Sets the cloud to use, `worx`, `kress` or `landxcape`, default `worx`